 We engage in a variety of cognitive processes that organize and structure the information as it comes in from the external world.
 Information is then further interpreted and processed in ways that highly depend on the human mind and cognitive factors.
 As we dynamically process information, we affect what we see, how we interpret and evaluate it, and our decision making process.
 Thus, to enhance expert performance and understand that different factors may affect their work, especially in a highly specialized domain such as forensics, one needs to take into account the role of the human mind and cognitive factors (Dror, 2015).

-Although training is provided to forensic experts, there is a lack of training in psychological and cognitive elements involved in forensic decision making.
-Thus, there is a lack of systematic training and professional development in the influence of human cognition on forensic work and this workshop is a step towards addressing training in the cognitive factors involved in forensic decision making.
+Although forensic experts receive comprehensive training, there is a lack of training in psychological and cognitive elements involved in forensic bias and decision making.
+Consequently, there is a lack of systematic acknowledgment and opportunities in professional development in the influence of human cognition on forensic work.
+This workshop is a major step towards addressing training in cognitive science and its involvement in forensic decision making.

 The fee for this training program is $395 and includes all materials.
-Participants should expect to commit approximately 10 hours to completing this training program.
+Participants should expect to commit approximately 10 hours to complete this training program.

 This training program is aimed at CSI, forensic examiners, QA and managers across forensic science domains.

 This training program is appropriate for beginner, intermediate, and advanced level staff.